Fuel Cell Technologies Manufacturing Research and Development

 Photo of a fuel cell manufacturing webline

-Within the Office of Energy Efficiency and Renewable Energy (EERE), the Hydrogen and Fuel Cell Technologies Office (HFTO) supports manufacturing research and development (R&D) activities to improve processes and reduce the cost of components and systems for hydrogen production, delivery, and storage over the range of fuel cell application areas, including stationary, portable, and transportation.
+Within the Office of Critical Minerals and Energy Innovation (CMEI), the Alternative Fuels and Feedstocks Office (AFFO) supports manufacturing research and development (R&D) activities to improve processes and reduce the cost of components and systems for hydrogen production, delivery, and storage over the range of fuel cell application areas, including stationary, portable, and transportation.

 Why Study Manufacturing?

-Research investments are made to reduce the cost of components currently used or planned for use, as well as overall processing times.
+Research is underway to reduce the cost of components currently used or planned for use, as well as overall processing times.
 Progress toward targets is measured in terms of reducing the cost to produce fuel cells and electrolyzers, increasing manufacturing processing rates, and growing manufacturing capacity.

 Research and Development Goals